Dazcam/fetal_brain_imprinting_290422/README.md

 ***

-A snakemake pipeline to for a genome wide screen of allele specific expression using genotype and GeX from 120 human brain bulk tissue samples.
+A snakemake pipeline for a genome wide screen of allele specific expression using genotype and GeX from 120 human brain bulk tissue samples.
 Utilising the following packages:

 + [Snakemake 6.6.1](https://snakemake.readthedocs.io/en/stable/)
 + [Fastqc 0.11.8](https://github.com/s-andrews/FastQC)